 When older adults are challenged by arthritis pain, the last thing they may want to do is get up and exercise.
-Nonetheless, it’s crucially important for those with arthritis to continue being physically active to prevent progression of the disease and to optimize joint functionality.
+Nonetheless, our home care Kansas City team of experts wants to emphasize how crucially important it is for those with arthritis to continue being physically active to prevent progression of the disease and to optimize joint functionality.
 The key is pinpointing the correct degree and form of exercise to deliver health advantages, while avoiding further harm.

 Hearts at Home, top providers of the home care Kansas City seniors depend on, is dedicated to helping seniors safely and effectively increase physical activity to enhance overall health and wellbeing.
 If your older loved one is reluctant to exercise as a result of arthritis pain, the first step is to set up an appointment with his or her physician for help with managing pain and suggestions on an appropriate activity strategy.

 With the doctor’s consent, the checklist below may be of help in managing some of the common issues of exercising with arthritis:

 Is mild pain experienced prior to exercise?
 Often individuals with arthritis experience some degree of discomfort when first starting an exercise program, and may be inclined to stop the activity at that point.
 Yet professionals recommend persisting through mild pain with simplified range of motion movements, which actually will provide lubrication for the joints and improve blood flow.
 Pain should lessen after a couple minutes of gentle movement, which can then be followed with a low-impact physical activity program, such as walking.